 How often do you get the chance to explore a fully operational Soviet submarine?
-The U-Boot Museum Hamburg (also known as the German submarine museum) is one of the most rewarding museums to visit in this vibrant, sprawling German harbour city.
+The U-Boot Museum Hamburg (also known as the German submarine museum) is one of the most rewarding things to do in Hamburg and one of the best museums to visit in this vibrant, sprawling German harbour city.

 Whether you lived through the Cold War, love military history, or simply want to explore something a little different, the U-Boot Museum in Hamburg is fascinating!

-If you enjoy visiting submarine museums, you might also want to explore a British submarine -head for the Royal Navy historic dockyard in Portsmouth for a simply fabulous day out!
+If you enjoy visiting submarine museums, you might also want to explore a British submarine -head to the Royal Navy historic dockyard in Portsmouth for a simply fabulous day out!

 The Submarine Museum Hamburg – Know Before You Go